paradisetechsoftsolutions/Kubernetes_setup/README.md

 <strong># swapoff -a</strong></br>
 </br>

-After that you need to open the ‘fstab’ file and comment out the line which has mention of swap partition.</br>
+After that you need to open the <strong>‘fstab’</strong> file and comment out the line which has mention of swap partition.</br>
 <strong># nano /etc/fstab</strong></br>

 </br>